Recommended Puppy Products

 The Snuggle Puppy is a “new puppy” must, according to a majority of our new puppy owners!
 Our puppies go from being in a “puppy pile” with siblings at night to typically being crated alone.
 That’s quite a transition!
 The Snuggle Puppy helps reduce anxiety and makes for a better night’s sleep for everyone.

-ASTROTURF POTTY SYSTEM, PADS, and MORE
+ASTROTURF POTTY SYSTEM, PADS, crates, and MORE

 Astro turf is our preferred “first surface” for puppy elimination.
 Many who have bought our puppies get an astroturf system for convenience while traveling or simply as an indoor “fail safe,” since our puppies are pretty well-trained to it by 8 weeks.
+This one is extra large (a good size), and comes with 2 turfs, so you can use one and wash/dry one.

 We generally don’t recommend puppy pads.
 However, if you use the astroturf potty system, these are a good choice for the absorbent layer if you don’t like the washable and re-usable variety.